DIAGNijmegen/picai_eval/README.md

     ]
 ]
 ```
+#

 ### AI vs Radiologists from Reader Study
-**Comparison**: Between AI algorithm, and a given panel of readers.
+**Comparison**: Between multiple independently trained instances of a given AI algorithm, and a given panel of radiologists or readers.

-**Statistical question**: What is the probability that a given AI algorithm outperforms the typical reader from a given panel of radiologists, while accounting for the performance variance stemming from different readers, and the AI algorithm’s training method?
+**Statistical Question**: What is the probability that a given AI algorithm outperforms the typical reader from a given panel of radiologists, while accounting for the performance variance stemming from different readers, and the AI algorithm’s training method?

-**Statistical test**: Permutation test (as applied in Ruamviboonsuk et al., 2022, Bulten et al., 2022, McKinney et al., 2020).
+**Statistical Test**: Permutation test (as applied in [Ruamviboonsuk et al., 2022](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00017-6/fulltext), [McKinney et al., 2020](https://www.nature.com/articles/s41586-019-1799-6) and [Bulten et al., 2022](https://www.nature.com/articles/s41591-021-01620-2)).
 Permutation tests are used to statistically compare lesion-level detection and patient-level diagnosis performance at PI-RADS operating points.
 Here, in each of the replications, performance metrics (reader performance w.r.t.
 AI performance at reader’s operating point) are shuffled across methods (AI, radiologists) and their instances (independently trained samples of AI algorithm, different readers).

 ```python
 import numpy as np